 Through the years, the ACM colleges have been leaders in providing innovative education that engages students as active participants in the learning process.
 This leadership is exemplified by the colleges’ achievements in international study and instruction in the sciences, as well as an emerging involvement in instructional technology.

 ACM colleges have a rich history of shared commitment to promoting excellence in teaching and learning, especially as achieved through collaboration.
 ACM presidents, deans, faculty, and administrators meet regularly to shape policies and share information.
-Through the generous support of the Andrew C. Mellon Foundation, ACM faculty pursue collaborative projects focused on innovations in teaching and research.
-With support from the Teagle Foundation, ACM faculty will be coming together to explore new research on student learning.
+Through the generous support of partner foundations and organizations, ACM faculty pursue collaborative projects focused on innovations in teaching, student learning, and research.

 Over five decades of collaboration, the ACM colleges have collectively constructed a powerful asset for their faculty and administrative leaders: a variety of forums and other opportunities for peers to discuss not only the direction of programs but, with great candor, the common challenges and emerging opportunities they face on their campuses.
 This experience has shown that regular, ongoing engagement with peers from other campuses — especially when set in the context of multiple, overlapping relationships among the campuses — enriches the intellectual lives and professional capacity of faculty and administrative leaders alike.